 $ sudo ifconfig lxcbr0 up

 Assign IP Address To Network Interface

-Assigning IP address to the network interface in Linux is easy with ifconfig.
+Assigning an IP address to the network interface in Linux is easy with ifconfig.
 After assigning the IP address to the interface the address can be used for operations.
-Keep in mind that this will remove current IP address and set new address so if you connected over network the network will be hang.
+Keep in mind that this will remove current IP address and set new address so if you connected over the network will be hang.

 $ sudo ifconfig ens3 192.168.122.201